pingcap/tidb/docs/design/2022-08-15-ddl-as-a-service.md

 - Not for distribute jobs from a same cluster to multiple tidb-server nodes.
 There is still only one DDL owner for one cluster at one time and the jobs can only be running with DDL owner.

+### Enable DDL Service in a TiDB Cluster

+A global scoped variable `tidb_enable_ddl_service` with scope `instance` will be added.
+If this instance is set to `ON`, the current cluster will be served as a "DDL service cluster" which will allow other clusters to delegate their DDL jobs to it.

 ### Metadata

 The DDL service cluster has its own PD, and we can store the metadata to it.
 Some new keys can be added: